 Is Your Video Recorder Clean?

-Even though your DVR or NVR are located inside a building and not directly affected by the cold weather, it’s still important that they remain clean.
+Even though your DVR or NVR is typically located inside a building and not directly affected by the cold weather, it’s still important that they remain clean.
 And since you’re inspecting and cleaning everything else already, you might as well check these out too.
 Make sure the inside of your DVR and NVR are clean of dust that may have accumulated throughout the year.
 Remember dust accumulation inside your DVR or NVR will cause it to retain heat resulting in a shorter lifespan.
 Again, a microfiber cloth or can of compressed air will work fine.
+If your DVR or NVR look anything like the below image, it’s time for maintenance or a replacement.

 When’s The Last Time You Checked Your Power Supply?